xuhongl/MCW-Serverless-architecture/Whiteboard design session/WDS trainer guide - Serverless architecture.md

 "What we need is a lightweight, yet powerful method that quickly pulls in vehicle photos as they are uploaded, and intelligently detect the license plate numbers, all while efficiently handling spikes in traffic," says Abby Burris, CIO, Contoso, ltd. "Most importantly, we do not want to manage long-lived application instances, we want to minimize our cost during slow traffic periods, and we need something our developers can quickly integrate into our existing infrastructure without a lot of training.
 Our primary goal is to rapidly replace this manual processing pipeline while continuing to devote our development resources to our core billing platform services."

-Abby went on to say that she has been following the relatively new serverless computing movement, and believes that the benefits serverless brings a good match for what they are hoping to achieve in this project.
+Abby went on to say that she has been following the relatively new serverless computing movement and believes that the benefits serverless brings a good match for what they are hoping to achieve in this project.
 The fewer infrastructure responsibilities for the already maxed out IT team, the better.
 However, she is not sure whether it is possible to locally develop the serverless components and automate the deployment process using CI/CD DevOps practices like they can with their more traditional web applications.

 Since Contoso does not have any machine learning experts or data scientists on staff, they would like to know their options for using a ready-made machine learning service that can perform the license plate recognition task on the photos.
 They would prefer to go this route, rather than to train their staff to properly create and train advanced machine learning models, then having to incur the cost of hosting their own machine learning service for conducting this one task.

 Contoso wants to store captured vehicle photos in cloud storage for retrieval via custom web and mobile applications.
 These photos will need to be accessible by the downstream billing service for inclusion on the customer bills.
 Also, any photos containing license plates that could not be automatically detected will need to be marked as such and accessed later on for manual validation.
 Similarly, as photos are successfully processed for license plate detection, the plate information needs to be saved to a database, along with the capture date/time and tollbooth Id.
 Contoso has a customer service department who can monitor the queue of photos marked for manual validation, and enter the license plates into a web-based form so they can be exported along with the automatically processed license plate data.

 The process to export license plate data also needs to be automated.
 Contoso would like an automated workflow that runs on a regular interval to extract new license plate data since the last export and saves it in a CSV file that gets ingested by the billing software.
 They already have the CSV ingest process automated, so no changes are required beyond saving the file.
 Their FTP server would need to be modified to point to the cloud storage container instead of its local file system, which is a simple process that is out of scope for the automation task.
-The export interval should be set to one hour, but be flexible to increasing or decreasing the interval as needed.
+The export interval should be set to one hour but be flexible to increasing or decreasing the interval as needed.
 This interval is based on the automated file ingest process used by the billing system.

 Customer service has requested that an alert email should be sent to a specific monitoring address if at any point the automated export does not complete due to no data.
 Given the export interval and the average number of vehicles that pass through the toll booths during any given hour, having no data to export would be the exception, not the rule.
 The alert would give them the peace of mind that they could go through internal support channels to investigate the license processing pipeline to address any issues promptly, without being inundated by too many unnecessary alert notifications.
 They are using Office 365 for their email services.

 In addition to the email alert notifications, Contoso would like to have a centralized monitoring dashboard they can use to watch the automated process in real time and drill down into historical telemetry later on if needed.
 This dashboard will help them keep an eye on the various Azure components, watching for any bottlenecks or weak points in their overall solution.
 The monitoring dashboard should also allow them to add custom alert notifications that get sent to IT staff if anything goes wrong.

-"Our directors want to see where we can take the notion of a serverless architecture, and see if there truly are long-term performance and cost benefits," says Burris.
+"Our directors want to see where we can take the notion of a serverless architecture and see if there truly are long-term performance and cost benefits," says Burris.
 "With the unexpected windfall of the toll booths contract, they want to make sure we have a tested strategy we can fall back on in the future when our IT and development teams are called upon once again to achieve the impossible."

 As a stretch goal, Contoso would like to know that the license processing pipeline they have implemented is extensible to any number of future scenarios that are made possible once the license plate has been successfully processed.
 The one scenario they currently have in mind is how the pipeline would support more advanced analytics, providing the capability to process the licenses plates in a streaming fashion as well as to process historical license plate capture events in a batch fashion (e.g., that could scale to analyze the historical data in the 10's of terabytes).
 They are curious if these analytic scenarios could also be implemented using a serverless architecture.

 ### Customer needs

-1. Replace manual process with a reliable, automated solution using serverless components
+1. Replace manual process with a reliable, automated solution using serverless components.

-2. Take advantage of a machine learning service that would allow them to accurately detect license plate numbers without needing artificial intelligence expertise
+2. Take advantage of a machine learning service that would allow them to accurately detect license plate numbers without needing artificial intelligence expertise.

-3. Mechanism for manually entering license plate images that could not be processed
+3. Mechanism for manually entering license plate images that could not be processed.

-4. Have a solution that can scale to any number of cars that pass through all toll booths, handling unforeseen traffic conditions that cause unexpected spikes in processed images
+4. Have a solution that can scale to any number of cars that pass through all toll booths, handling unforeseen traffic conditions that cause unexpected spikes in processed images.

-5. Establish an automated workflow that periodically exports processed license plate data on a regular interval, and sends an alert email when no items are exported
+5. Establish an automated workflow that periodically exports processed license plate data on a regular interval, and sends an alert email when no items are exported.

-6. Would like to locally develop the serverless components and establish an automated deployment pipeline from source control
+6. Would like to locally develop the serverless components and establish an automated deployment pipeline from source control.

-7. Use a monitoring dashboard that can provide a real-time view of serverless components, historical telemetry data for deeper analysis, and supports custom alerts
+7. Use a monitoring dashboard that can provide a real-time view of serverless components, historical telemetry data for deeper analysis, and supports custom alerts.

-8. Design an extensible solution that could support serverless batch and real-time analytics, as well as other scenarios in the future
+8. Design an extensible solution that could support serverless batch and real-time analytics, as well as other scenarios in the future.

 ### Customer objections

-1. We are concerned about how individual serverless components will be able to "talk" to each other and reliably pass messages through the pipeline
+1. We are concerned about how individual serverless components will be able to "talk" to each other and reliably pass messages through the pipeline.

 2. Will a serverless architecture that has the capacity to infinitely scale put us at risk for huge monthly bills?